 |Co-Governance||Policy Cycle Stage|

 LATINNO’s database covers as many cases as our team has been able to find in each country until reaching a stage of data exhaustion.
-After a long experimental phase and a pilot project, we have developed and tested a procedure to search, code and assess information on democratic innovations.
-We have devised a protocol to search information, which includes sources as diverse as scholars, civil society organizations, governments, international organizations, existing databanks, and the media.
+After a long experimental phase and a pilot project, we have developed and tested a rigorous procedure to identify, code and assess information on democratic innovations.
+We have devised a methodology to search information, which includes sources as diverse as scholars, civil society organizations, governments, international organizations, existing databases, and the media.
 The primary and secondary data we rely on is comprised of academic work, research reports, impact assessments, constitutions, laws, administrative norms, policies, governmental programs, and different media outlets.
-Cases are coded according to our codebook, which has been drafted and adjusted several times over during our experimental stage and based on the material and evidence we have found.
+Cases are coded according to our codebook, which has been drafted and adjusted several times based on the material and evidence we have found.
 Our coders receive continuous training and are regularly checked upon to ensure reliability.
-Hard cases, coding issues, and conceptual questions are discussed collectively in regular team meetings.
+Complex cases, coding issues, and conceptual questions are discussed collectively in regular team meetings.